Track your progress

 -

-Select the work item for which you want to display the item properties.
+Select the work item whose item properties you want to display.

 -